Water test kit: how and why we test for nutrient pollution - Earthwatch Europe

 How can you help?

 It costs £6 for each water testing kit used in the Great UK WaterBlitz and we rely on voluntary donations to support our work.
-Every donation means that we can test more rivers in more locations across the UK.
+Every donation means that we can test more waterbodies in more locations across the UK.
 Please donate to make the Great UK WaterBlitz as big as possible – the more data, the louder the call for change.